commedesl/Binary_Search_Tree_Project/README.md

 ## Binary Search Tree Project

 This project implements a simple **Binary Search Tree (BST)** in Python.
-It demonstrates basic operations like inserting nodes, searching for values, deleting nodes , performing an inorder traversal, and to find min value.
+It demonstrates basic operations like inserting nodes, searching for values, deleting nodes , performing an inorder traversal, and finding minimum value.

 ## Features
 - Insert new nodes into the tree